 - Personal experience as a service user or carer.

 If you are still in full-time education, you will need to have additional experience outside of the work experience arranged by your school.

 You can find out about opportunities for volunteering from local volunteer bureaus, citizens advice bureau or in the public library.
 Newspapers such as the Guardian on a Wednesday or a magazine like Community Care are helpful.

 NB.
 It would be unusual for us to offer a place to anyone without such social work/social care experience, but we will consider the merit of each application as a whole.
 Please contact us if you are in any doubt.

 In the healthcare sector IT is now a vital tool for accessing and maintaining patient records, accessing literature to client care and conducting clinically-related research.
 As a student you will receive an introduction to IT near the beginning of your course and you will be provided with computer access and your own email address.
 During the course you will be expected to use your developing IT skills to produce assignments, to conduct literature searches, and to use client-related record systems in a practice setting.

 We’ll use the UCAS applications to create a shortlist of candidates that we would like to find out more about and you may be invited for an interview.
 You can find some handy hints about filling in your UCAS form on our how to apply webpages.
-For Social Work, you will also be required to submit a Supplementary Application form outlining your interest and involvement in social care.

 What to expect at interview